Mary Mildmay Fane, Countess of Westmorland: Writing and Letters

 Mary wrote a 'Book of Advices to the Children' for her sons Francis and Mildmay.
 She also wrote letters of advice to Francis.
-Other letters include a group of business letters sent to Emmanuel College, Cambridge, six letters to her daughter Grace Fane, Countess of Home, concerning her health and hopes of pregnancy, and a number of letters of petition to Viscount Dorchester and others.
+Other surviving letters include a group of business letters sent to Emmanuel College, Cambridge, six letters to her daughter Grace Fane, Countess of Home, concerning her health and hopes of pregnancy, and a number of letters of petition to Viscount Dorchester and others.
+Her handwriting includes a distinctive ampersand, which also appears in her daughters' writings.

-After her daughter, Grace, Countess of Home died in 1633, as her executrix, the Countess of Westmorland disputed her property with the Countess of Home.
+After her daughter, Grace, Countess of Home died at Apethorpe in 1633, as her executrix, the Countess of Westmorland disputed her property with the Mary, the dowager Countess of Home.
 She obtained the favour of Charles I, who wrote to the Court of Session in Edinburgh on her behalf on 5 May 1634.
 On December 1635 she wrote to Secretary Windebank thanking him for royal letters sent in her favour and asking him to prevent the king taking the side of her adversary, the Countess of Home, who was then in London.
 Westmorland explained that Home had the advantage of continual residence and acquaintance in Edinburgh.
 She asked him to keep her business secret.